PolarBearSloan/PolarBearSloan/README.md

-- 👋 Hi, I’m @PolarBearSloan
+- 👋 Hi, I’m @PolarBearSloan.
+You can thank my Son-in-Law for the nick name.
 - 👀 I’m interested in beginning a career in Information Systems and Security with progression into program development/engineering.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on any and all projects.